ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

  ![download Sireum](/images/idea64loc.png)

 Double-click the "idea64.exe" file to launch the Sireum IVE within IntelliJ.
-If you get a "Windows pretected your PC" popup, click "More info" and then "Run anyway".
+If you get a "Windows protected your PC" popup, click "More info" and then "Run anyway".
 I recommend pinning the Sireum IVE to your taskbar -- after you run the exe file, you can right-click the icon in the taskbar and select "pin to taskbar".

 ### MacOS Users